When your dog starts to exhibit unusual behavior or seems under the weather, you may wonder if there is something wrong with him or her.

 In general, do not be afraid if your chihuahua starts reverse sneezing.
 You should worry if your dog starts having lengthy wheezing fits.
 If they last longer than a minute, that is when you should see a vet.

-Collapsing tracheas can be treated with medication, surgery or weight loss.
+Collapsing tracheas can be treated with medication or surgery.
+Weight loss is beneficial too.

-It is normal for your dog to have a low-energy day every once in a while.
+It is normal for your dog to have a low-energy day occasionally.
 Humans feel tired sometimes too, after all!
 However, if your dog seems to be very fatigued for a long period of time and does not show interest in her usual activities, you should consider a vet visit.

 Excessive tiredness, especially if it is accompanied by bloating or trouble breathing, can be a sign of illness in chihuahuas.
 Chihuahuas are prone to heart problems, and these can be early signs.